jump-dev/Convex.jl/README.md

 [![Build Status](https://travis-ci.org/cvxgrp/Convex.jl.png)](https://travis-ci.org/cvxgrp/Convex.jl)
 -->

 Convex.jl is a julia package for [Disciplined Convex Programming](http://dcp.stanford.edu/).
 Note that Convex.jl was previously called CVX.jl.
 This package is under active development; interfaces are not guaranteed to be stable, and bugs should be expected.
+Nevertheless, we try to fix problems that come up as swiftly as we can.
 We'd love bug reports and feature requests!

 ## Table of Contents
 - [Introduction](#user-content-introduction)